-Our initial target is the collection of data from 2,000 patients with all kinds of PF to create the largest research resource of its kind in support of the following goals:
+When the Registry was launched in 2016, our initial target was the collection of data from 2,000 patients with all kinds of PF within the PFF Care Centers.
+This database offers the largest research resource of its kind in support of the following goals:

 - Collect medical information to support research that develops new ways to improve the quality of the lives of people with PF